A Weekend in Austin, Texas

 The Basics for a Weekend in Austin, Texas

-We found flights into Houston, Texas for half the price of Austin.
-It’s only about a two hour drive through Texas hill country.
-We rented a car and drove there stopping to see Bluebells and a winery along the way.
+We found flights into Houston, Texas, for half the price of Austin when I visited with my girlfriends in the spring.
+It’s only about a two-hour drive through the Texas Hill Country.
+We rented a car and drove there, stopping to see Bluebells and a winery along the way.
 You can fly directly into Austin, so definitely check that out first.
 Just know there are options nearby if you strike out.

 Once you are there, Austin is extremely walkable.
 We racked up our step count.
-There are a lot of different neighborhoods to explore.
-They also have bike rentals available all over the city.
+There are many neighborhoods to explore.
+They also offer bike rentals throughout the city.
 They are easy to use and easy to find.
 We used Lyft for all of our nighttime activities.
+Even if you drive yourself to Austin for the weekend, I would park your car away and leave it.

-In April, the temperatures ranged from 80 during the day to mid 60’s at night.
-It was very comfortable and the flowers were blooming.
-The summers are quite a bit warmer.
+In April, the temperatures ranged from 80 during the day to mid-60s at night.
+It was very comfortable, and the flowers were blooming.
+This is my ideal time to visit.

 What to Pack

-The city is pretty low key.
+The city is pretty low-key.
 You can get away with a casual wardrobe almost everywhere in the city.
 Make sure you pack for the heat if you are going in the summer.
-Cowboy hat optional.
+Layers are always a good idea in the milder months, so you can hang out after dark without getting cold.
+Cowboy hat optional, but encouraged.

 My Favorite Places for a Weekend in Austin